My Plantiful Cooking

 Ingredients needed like wheat gluten, onion, tofu, tomato paste and other seasonings on a grey background.

-• Vital wheat gluten - DO NOT substitute wheat gluten with other kinds of flour, it simply will not work!
+• Vital wheat gluten - DO NOT substitute wheat gluten with other kinds of flour; it simply will not work!
 You can find it in most well-stocked groceries, but I usually get my wheat gluten online.

 • Tomato paste - To add color to this vegan doner meat.
-Don't worry, you can barely taste it!
+Don't worry; you can barely taste it.

 • Soy sauce - Tamari or shoyu can be used in place.

 • Tofu - Use extra firm tofu that has been drained and pressed beforehand.
 I usually use a tofu press, but you can do it manually by stacking something heavy on top.
-For a more detailed instructions, I recommend checking out this post on how to press tofu.
+For more detailed instructions, I recommend checking out this post on how to press tofu.

 🔪How to make